ALShum/ALShum.github.io/README.md

-Website using jekyll and the [minimal mistakes]{http://www.github.com/mmistakes} theme.
+[Website](http://ALShum.github.io) using jekyll and the [minimal mistakes](http://www.github.com/mmistakes) theme.
+I modified the theme to remove a lot of features I will never use (disqus, some of the social media features and other features).
+I also modified the background color to be grey; grey is awesome.

 ## License